MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2018-01-01-music4pandas.markdown

 <br/><br/>
 The Music4ML dataset contains a csv and an sqlite3.db file for your consumption.
-So in this post i thought id provide some insight on how to consume and the data with pandas.
+So in this post I thought i'd provide some insight on how to consume and the data with pandas.

 The CSV file can be imported using pandas natve read_csv command as shown below